 Petroleum engineers design and develop the methods of extracting oil and gas through the import of the earth’s surface.
 Petroleum engineers find new ways to recover oil and gas from old Wales.
-Let’s find what does a petroleum engineer do.
+Let’s find out what do petroleum engineers do.

 What do petroleum engineers do?